hosam-hubspire/react-native-upload/README.md

 };

 // Upload a single file (always pass as array)
-// fileIndex is automatically assigned by the package (not part of FileUploadConfig) const files: FileUploadConfig[] = [
+// fileIndex is automatically assigned by the package (not part of FileConfig) const files: FileConfig[] = [
   {
     filePath: "/path/to/file.jpg",
     fileSize: 1024 * 1024 * 10, // 10MB - will use chunked upload (>= 5MB threshold)